elizabeth-millicanbxsy/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary, and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 In more words, this quote emphasizes that over-concentrating on small optimizations early in the development process can introduce unnecessary complexity and even bugs.
 It's wiser to ensure your code is correct, well-structured, and easily understandable before making targeted optimizations based on actual performance metrics.

+# 2024-02-27
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

+In the context of coding, this means that striving to write clean, simple, and easily understandable code is a hallmark of a skilled programmer.
+Complexity often breeds bugs and maintenance nightmares.
+A well-designed system or function should be intuitive, concise, and able to solve the problem at hand effectively without unnecessary complexity.
+Remember, you're not just writing code for the computer to execute; you're writing it for other developers (including your future self) to read, understand, and maintain.
+So keep it simple and elegant.